Prohibited Messaging Practices: How to Stay Safe + Compliant

 • Phishing: Carriers use algorithms to detect and block phishing attempts, and suspicious accounts may be terminated and reported to law enforcement.

-How CallHub helps you comply
+How CallHub helps you comply with prohibited messaging practices

 • Opt-out management: Our system automatically processes opt-out requests, updates statuses, and ensures no further communication is sent to opted-out contacts.
 All bulk messages include opt-out mechanisms.
-Contacts who opt out (e.g., STOP, CANCEL, UNSUBSCRIBE) are added to a Do Not Contact list and further messages are blocked.
+Contacts who opt out (e.g., STOP, CANCEL, UNSUBSCRIBE) are added to a Do Not Contact list, and further messages are blocked.

 • Data security & compliance: We adhere to ISO 27001, GDPR, and SOC 2 standards.
 Advanced encryption and role-based access control protect sensitive SMS data, and all activity logs are maintained for audit purposes.